Traveling is probably one of the most rewarding things you can do, but unfortunately, it does come with a cost.

 If you’re after a bit more peace and quiet than hostels offer, consider staying at an Airbnb.

-There is a huge range of different budget accommodation types on Airbnb, such as guesthouses, apartments or tiny houses.
+There is a huge range of different budget accommodation types on Airbnb, such as guesthouses, apartments, or tiny houses.

 When choosing an Airbnb, consider things like whether it has a kitchen, a car park, and the location, as these things can help reduce costs further.
+And check out VRBO as well, which is essentially the same as Airbnb, but sometimes with better deals.

 4. Take Location Into Account